alialobidm/go-better-auth/README.md

 - ⚙️ **Flexible Configuration** – Whether you're embedding as a library or running as a server, GoBetterAuth gives you full control over your authentication logic.
 - 🛡️ **Enhanced Security** – CSRF protection.
 - ⚡ **Rate Limiting** – Configurable rate limiting with secondary storage.
-- 🪝 **Hooks System & Webhooks** – Powerful hooks for deep customization: Endpoint hooks allow you to modify requests and responses in the lifecycle.
-Database hooks let you tap into DB events like BeforeCreate and AfterCreate on entities, with support for custom hooks in plugins.
-Event hooks run after key actions, enabling event-driven workflows. **Webhooks** are also supported, so you can trigger external services when authentication events occur.
+- 🪝 **Hooks System** – Powerful hooks for deep customization: **Endpoint Hooks** allow you to modify requests and responses in the lifecycle. **Database Hooks** let you tap into DB events like BeforeCreate and AfterCreate on entities, with support for custom hooks in plugins. **Event Hooks** run after key actions, enabling event-driven workflows. **Webhooks** are also supported, so you can trigger external services when authentication events occur.
 - 📨 **Event Bus** – Built-in event bus enables event-driven architecture, allowing you to publish and subscribe to authentication and authorization events for seamless integration with external systems and custom workflows.
 - 🔌 **Plugin System** – Extensible plugin architecture for custom business logic and routes.
 Including flexible plugin interface to implement all kinds of plugins.